linode/docs/docs/guides/tools-reference/tools/how-to-use-apt-on-debian-ubuntu/index.md

 ## Conclusion

-Having studied this guide, you should be armed for the majority of cases where you are likely to use APT on your Debian or Ubuntu server.
-However, if you need more advanced knowledge of APT, check out the Debian [main page for APT](https://manpages.debian.org/buster/apt/apt.8.en.html) for detailed, and thorough documentation on APT commands.
+This guide walked you through the most frequently used APT commands to manage packages on your Debian or Ubuntu server.
+If you need more in-depth information, check out the Debian [man pages for APT](https://manpages.debian.org/buster/apt/apt.8.en.html) for detailed, and thorough documentation on APT commands.